 - 1. Grading.
 Grading is permitted in compliance with Chapter 22.64.080(C) and shall be minimized.
 Every reasonable effort shall be made to retain the natural features of the land: skylines and ridgetops, rolling land forms, knolls, native vegetation, trees, rock outcroppings, and watercourses.
 Where grading is required, it shall not create flat planes and sharp angles of intersection with natural terrain.
 Slopes shall be rounded and contoured to blend with existing topography. - 2.
 Drainage.
 The areas adjacent to creeks shall be kept as much as possible in their natural state.
 All construction shall ensure drainage into the natural watershed in a manner that will avoid significant erosion or damage to creeks and adjacent properties.
 Impervious surfaces shall be minimized.
-At creek crossings, bridges shall be utilized instead of culverts consistent with 22.64.050.B.11. - Trees and vegetation.
+At creek crossings, bridges shall be utilized instead of culverts consistent with 22.64.050.B.11.

+- 3. Trees and vegetation.
 Every effort shall be made to avoid tree removal, and changes or construction that would cause the death of existing trees, rare plant communities, and wildlife habitats. - 4.
 Fire hazards.
-Development shall be permitted in areas subject to wildfire threat only where it is consistent with the requirements of C-BIO-4, C-EH-9 and C-DES-11 and the review authority determines there are good access roads, and adequate water supply, and vegetation management plans are required and adopted. - 5.
+Development shall be permitted in areas subject to wildfire threat only where the review authority determines there are good access roads, and adequate water supply, and vegetation management plans are required and adopted. - 5.
 Geologic hazards.
 Construction shall not be permitted on identified seismic or geologic hazards, including slides, natural springs, identified fault zones, or on bay mud, without approval from the Department of Public Works, based on acceptable soils and geologic reports.
-Development subject to coastal hazards shall be sited and designed to avoid such hazards consistent with 22.64.060.

-- 6. Watershed areas.
+Development subject to coastal hazards shall be sited and designed to avoid such hazards consistent with 22.64.060. - 6.
+Watershed areas.
 All projects within water district watershed areas shall be referred to the appropriate district for review and comment.
-Damaging impoundments of water shall be avoided. - I. Utilities.
+Damaging impoundments of water shall be avoided. - Utilities.
 In ridge land areas, street lights shall be of low level intensity and low in profile.
 In all areas, power and telephone lines shall be underground where feasible.
 Any determination that undergrounding of utilities is not feasible shall be made in writing.